-This computer has a function for reducing the risk of damage on the hard disk drive.
+The hard disk drive models have a function for reducing the risk of damage on the hard disk drive.

-Using an acceleration sensor built into the computer, TOSHIBA HDD Protection detects vibration shocks and similar signs of movement of the computer, and automatically moves the Hard Disk Drive head to a safe position to reduce the risk of damage that could be caused by head-to-disk contact.
+Using an acceleration sensor built into the computer, TOSHIBA HDD Protection detects vibration, falls, shocks and similar signs of movement of the computer, and automatically moves the Hard Disk Drive head to a safe position to reduce the risk of damage that could be caused by head-to-disk contact.